ilovehotcakes/ESP32-Yun/README.md

 1. Install dependencies.
 2. Add WiFi and MQTT credentials to secrets.h.
 3. Double check shunt resistor value in platformio.ini.
-4. Set the motor specs, current, speed, and acceleration.
+4. Set the motor specs, current, speed, and acceleration in motor.h.
 5. Connect computer -> USB-to-TTL serial adatper -> ESP32 motorcover.
 The four wires to connect are: RX->TX, TX->RX, 3V3->3V3, GND->GND.
-6. Flash the firmwares.
+6. Flash the firmware.

-### 4. Tuning StallGuard4 (Optional)
-If you decided to use SG, you will need some patience to tune it to be useable.
-Here are the steps:
-* Set the minimum RMS current required to move your cover.
-* Set acceleration together with voltage.
-The acceleration needs to be low enough to not trip SG when the motor starts moving.
-Sometimes the voltage is not high enough to accelerate the motor to max speed and trips SG.
-I had to use 12V to make sure the motor accelerates up to max speed.
-* Adjust the sensitivity of SG by changing sgThreshold.

 ### Motor and mounting hardware
-3D printer.
+It's helpful to own a 3D beause you can

+## Usage
-### 3. Sending Commands via MQTT
+### 1. Sending Commands via MQTT
 You will need a MQTT server/broker.
 You can run one on rpi4 or a docker.
 * inTopic is where the motorcover will receive MQTT commands.
 For example, I set "/server/shades/1" on the MQTT server to send commands to the motorshade.
 * outTopic is where motorcover will send MQTT messages to update its state.
 For example, I set "/client/shades/1" on the MQTT server to receive messages from the motorshade.